Human impact on the nitrogen cycle: Impacts of anthropogenic inputs on the nitrogen cycle

 Between 1600 and 1990, global reactive nitrogen (Nr) creation had increased nearly 50%.
 During this period, atmospheric emissions of Nr species reportedly increased 250% and deposition to marine and terrestrial ecosystems increased over 200%.
-Additionally, there was a reported fourfold increase in riverine dissolved inorganic N fluxes to coasts.
+Additionally, there was a reported fourfold increase of inorganic nitrate carried by rivers from inland areas into coastal waters.
 Nitrogen is a critical limiting nutrient in many systems, including forests, wetlands, and coastal and marine ecosystems; therefore, this change in emissions and distribution of Nr has resulted in substantial consequences for aquatic and terrestrial ecosystems.

 Atmosphere

 Atmospheric N inputs mainly include oxides of N (NO_{x}), ammonia (NH_{3}), and nitrous oxide (N_{2}O) from aquatic and terrestrial ecosystems, and NO_{x} from fossil fuel and biomass combustion.